UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 ???- question "How to fix `WARNING: files with uncompressed file extensions above the threshold detected`"

     It looks for files with file endings matching common uncompressed file formats, like `.fq`, `.sam`, `.vcf`, `.txt`.
-    If the combined file sise of these files are above a threshold it will trigger the warning.
+    If the combined file size of these files are above a threshold it will trigger the warning.
 Most programs that uses these formats can also read the compressed version of them.

     Examples of how to compress common formats: